-David Lloyd Leisure Group Slavery and Human Trafficking Statement 2017
+David Lloyd Leisure Group Slavery and Human Trafficking Statement December 2020

 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms such as slavery, servitude, forced and compulsory labour and human trafficking, all of which exploit someone else for the purpose of personal or commercial gain.
+It takes various forms such as slavery, servitude, force and compulsory labour and human trafficking, all of which exploit someone else for the purpose of personal or commercial gain.

 As part of our initiative to identify and mitigate risk, all employees have a role to ensure that we are vigilant with respect to our suppliers and other employees in our business to ensure that no such activities take place.